-On Monday September 5, 1994 I was rescued at sea together with a group of Cubans escaping from the island.
-We spent the whole day on a coast guard cutter rescuing other rafters until our boat was full of people.
-After the rescue the coast guard took us to a huge ship in the middle of the ocean where we were processed an asked a few medical and basic questions such name and place of origin.
+On Monday, September 5, 1994, The US coast guard rescued me at sea, together with a group of Cubans escaping from the island.
+We spent the whole day on a coast guard cutter recovering other rafters until our boat was full of people.
+After the rescue, the coast guard took us to a massive ship in the middle of the ocean, where they processed us an asked a few medical and fundamental questions such as name and place of origin.

-Since I knew English I was able to help the US military in their efforts.
-This was known at the time as Operation Sea Signal, Joint Task Force 160.
-We spend a day aboard this big “mother ship” and after that we were transferred to the USS South Carolina.
+Since I knew English, I was able to help the US military in their efforts.
+The name of the operation was Operation Sea Signal, Joint Task Force 160.
+We spend a day aboard this big “mother ship,” After that, they transferred us the USS South Carolina.

-The South Carolina was an impressive war ship with nuclear propulsion.
-They took us to Guantanamo Bay on this ship, you could feel the raw power of this machine just by standing on its deck.
-I found this picture online and I read the ship has been decommissioned.
+South Carolina was an impressive warship with nuclear propulsion.
+They took us to Guantanamo Bay on this ship.
+You could feel the raw power of this machine just by standing on its deck.

-Also, here is my picture when I arrived in Guantanamo bay, you can compare side-by-side with a picture taken at my old business warehouse in 2006.
-I was 125 pounds then…
+Here is my picture when I arrived in Guantanamo Bay, I was 125 pounds then.

-We arrived at Guantanamo Bay on the morning of September 9, 1994, the place looked like nothing you are used to seeing in Cuba.
-Guantanamo Bay looked like a well kept and maintained place to me.
-The lawns, the buildings and pretty much every thing appeared to be in good condition.
+We arrived at Guantanamo Bay on the morning of September 9, 1994.
+The place looked like nothing you are used to seeing in Cuba.
+Guantanamo Bay looked like a well kept and maintained to me.
+The lawns, the buildings, and pretty much everything appeared to be in good condition.

-We were further processed and our picture and finger prints were taken.
-We were assigned ID numbers and a watch-like device was attached to our wrist, this device had a magnetic strip they used to ID us.
+The immigration officers interviewed each of us and assigned us ID numbers, and a watch-like device was attached to our wrist.
+This device had a magnetic strip they used to ID us.
 We were assigned to tents and given blankets and other supplies.
-At that time we were approximately 35,000 Cuban immigrants on the base.
+At that time, we were approximately 35,000 Cuban immigrants on the base.